Getting started with a new project can be a daunting task.

 - Rent out your home or spare room: Airbnb has paved the way for people like you and me to turn their extra space into extra cash.
 You can even hire a 3rd party service to manage your bookings, guest communication, and cleaning.

-There is undoubtedly the perfect option out there for you to build another income stream into your life.
+There is undoubtedly the perfect option for you to build another income stream into your life.
 And your best bet is to let your strengths, values, and interests guide you toward what that is.

 #9 Boost your credit score